About the Journal

 Focus and Scope

 Theology in Scotland is a journal of theology which is general in scope, but which is rooted in the Scottish theological tradition.
-While consideration is given to papers submitted on any topic, those which focus on aspects of Scottish theology are particularly welcome.
-To date, these have included: studies of the work of prominent Scottish theologians; responses to current issues in the Scottish church and nation; and aspects of Scottish church history.
+To date, contributions have included: studies of the work of prominent Scottish theologians; responses to current issues in the Scottish church and nation; and aspects of Scottish church history.
+At the moment, journal issues are arranged thematically.

 The journal is ecumenical in nature and welcomes submissions of articles and book reviews from authors from across the theological spectrum.